 Adonis: Founded by Lebanese immigrants in the 1970’s, Adonis has multiple locations across Montreal.
 The highlight is the Adonis deli counter, a favourite among students and workers in search of a large, affordable lunch.
-Adonis also functions as a full-scale supermarket, with all the
+Adonis also functions as a full-scale supermarket.

 Grocery shopping in Montreal: independent supermarkets

 Segal’s: Grocery stores in Montreal come in all varieties, but Segal’s is a Montreal institution.
 It’s easy to miss, as the name is not written outside.
 What Segal’s may lack in sophistication and aesthetics, it more than makes up for in charm and affordability.
 There is a solid selection of fresh produce, with aisles of frozen food, dairy, and more.
 The haphazard layout makes shopping at Segal’s an experience not to be missed.
 You can find Segal’s on Boulevard St-Laurent, near the corner of Avenue Duluth.